zero-to-mastery/Advent-of-Code/README.md

 <br />

 ## Join the conversation
-Remember that you can take advantage of the #advent-of-code Discord channel, where you can hangout with other ZTM students completing the challenges and support each other.
-Just remember to be careful not to share spolers directly in the chat.
-Do not post your code directly in Discord, post the link instead so other students can enjoy the chat without spoiling the puzzle.
+Remember that you can take advantage of the #advent-of-code Discord channel, where you can hangout with other ZTM students completing the challenges and support each other, or ask questions.

 <br />
 <br />